wso2/docs-is/en/docs/guides/identity-federation/twitter.md

 !!! note
 	You can skip this section if you have already registered your application on Twitter.

-1. Login to <https://developer.twitter.com/> using your Twitter credentials.
+1. Log in to <https://developer.twitter.com/> using your Twitter credentials.

 2. Click on **Create  project** and set up your project.